 Should we be providing incentives to support the recruitment of a physician?

-The results from the 2007 National Physician Survey (NPS) provide a comprehensive look at the way physicians selected their current work location.
+The results from the 2007 National Physician Survey (NPS) provide a comprehensive look at the way physicians selected their work location.
 The top reasons, in order of priority, included: availability of a practice opportunity; appealing location; family reasons; and, availability of medical/support system resources.
 Financial and recruitment incentives ranked eighth overall.
+Many of these factors remain relevant today.

 If a community elects to offer financial support to provide assistance with site visits, relocation expenses and/or housing and vehicle supports, then a return of service (ROS) contract is recommended.
 The contract should list: